MaksimB96/Love-Body/README.md

 ## Project Goals

 ### User Goals
-    -Finding a site that provides simple but effective fitness advice -Gain a better understanding of the fundamentals of training -Gain a better understanding of the fundamentals of diet -Gain a better understanding of the fundamentals of rest -Finding supporting information to gain deeper knowledge -Get in contact with Personal trainer for additional advice
+    -Finding a site that provides a fun way to test users fitness knowledge -To test training knowledge
+    -To test nutrition knowledge
+    -Find a way to leave feedback to improve quiz

 ### Site Owner Goals
-    -Provide a simple, modern and un-cluttered approach to fitness -Provide information in relation to the fundamentals with supporting links and videos -Provide a means to get into contact
-    -Provide a site that reflects these ideas
+    -Provide a simple and fun way to test visitor knowledge -Provide an area to leave feedback
+    -Make sure contact deetails being left are real people

 ## User Experience

 ### Target Audience
-    -People looking for a place to begin training -People looking for an un-complicated approach to training -People looking for an un-complicated approach to rest and diet -People looking for a way to contact the PT if needs be
+    -People looking to test fitness Knowledge
+    -People looking to test nutrition Knowledge

 ### User Requirements and Expectations
     -A simple and natural way to navigate the website -Quick acessibility to relevant information
     -Appealing design that responds accordingly
-    -A simple way to get in contact, and leave additional information -Small amounts of reading with the ability to find additional information -Accessibility
+    -A simple way to get in contact, and leave feedback -Accessibility

 ### User Stories